Da pacem Domine: German

-Martin Luther wrote a paraphrase in German, "Verleih uns Frieden".
-A second stanza, beginning "Gieb unsern Fürsten", was later added to Luther's text by Johann Walter and in this form the text endured as a chorale, appearing in the cantatas of Johann Sebastian Bach.
-Other settings include a motet in the collection Geistliche Chormusik by Heinrich Schütz (published 1648), and Verleih uns Frieden, a chorale cantata by Mendelssohn.
+Martin Luther wrote a paraphrase in German, "Verleih uns Frieden" and gave it a melody derived from chant.
+A second stanza, beginning "Gieb unsern Fürsten", was later added to Luther's text by Johann Walter and in this form the text endured as a chorale.
+Heinrich Schütz set the two parts as two motets, SWV 372 and 373, published in his collection Geistliche Chormusik in 1648.
+It appeared in cantatas by Johann Sebastian Bach. and in Verleih uns Frieden, a chorale cantata by Mendelssohn.

 English

 A translation of the antiphon entered the Book of Common Prayer as part of the preces at Morning and Evening Prayer (also known as Mattins and Evensong).
 The preces, also known as suffrages, are prayers in call-and-response format.
 Choral settings of these services, including this text, have been set by many composers, often titled Preces and Responses.

 Priest.
 Give peace in our time, O Lord.

 Answer.
 Because there is none other that fighteth for us, but only thou, O God.

 The similar phrase Peace for our time has also been used in political contexts.